 No, the fishing village of Felixstowe Ferry and the Martello tower built, of course, in the early 1800s to help stop Napoleon including England in his European vacation plans.

-To get there by car will take forty minutes via Woodbridge.
+To get there by car will take 40 minutes via Woodbridge.
 The seasonal, volunteer-run foot ferry will get you there in about four and those cyclists are in luck, unlike any passing Dutch couples.
 They don't take tandems, apparently.

 There's a shingle-sapping stretch of the to be done from the quay although there's a waterproofed message about an eroded footpath or something.